Wilsonian Matrix Renormalization Group: Conclusion

 \section{Conclusion}

-It will be very interesting to generalize in a more rigorous way the Wilsonian matrix renormalization group equation outlined in this note to the general theory of multitrace matrix models which are of great interest to noncommutative quantum field theory and their phase structures.
+It will be very interesting to generalize in a more rigorous way the Wilsonian matrix renormalization group equation outlined in this article to the general theory of multitrace matrix models which are of great interest to noncommutative quantum field theory and their phase structures as well as to models of emergent noncommutative geometry of quantum gravity.
 In particular, the phase structure of noncommutative phi-four remains a major question of paramount importance and the renormalization group approach together with the Monte Carlo method remain the two most important tools at our disposal in uncovering the non-perturbative physics induced by spacetime geometry.